Bdita/CFA-Express-Routes-Exercise/README.md

   Since the hyphen (-) is interpreted literally, it can be used along with route parameters for useful purposes.

-  * use of dot with route parameters
+  * use of dot with route parameters:
   ```javascript
   app.get('/users/:firstname.:lastname', function (req, res) {
     res.send(req.params)